paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collator-protocol.md

 As with most other subsystems, we track the active leaves set by following `ActiveLeavesUpdate` signals.

-For the purposes of actually distributing a collation, we need to be connected to the validators who are interested in collations on that `ParaId` at this point in time or sentry nodes that represent them.
+For the purposes of actually distributing a collation, we need to be connected to the validators who are interested in collations on that `ParaId` at this point in time.
 We assume that there is a discovery API for connecting to a set of validators.

 > TODO: design & expose the discovery API not just for connecting to such peers but also to determine which of our current peers are validators.